Part VIII

 At a certain turn, you are no longer looking for the path.
 You are the ground the path is on.

-You are the breath that creates.
-You are the claw that defines.
-You are the scale that endures.
+You are the breath that stays warm, the claw that draws the line, the scale that lets impact pass without becoming its home.

 Do not wait for a final revelation.
 The revelation is your next choice.